KarenBreytenbach/network/docs/gzip.internal.md

 ## Shared-Hosting

-If your paying a small amount and gaining access to your website through [CPanel](http://cpanel.com/) and uploading changes via FTP you're probably on a shared host.
+If you're paying a small amount and gaining access to your website through [CPanel](http://cpanel.com/) and uploading changes via FTP, you're probably on a shared host.

 What this is, is that the provider gives you limited access to certain folders where your website files will be located and then hides all of the server configuration to allow quick and simple website development.